-Choose "Create Report" from the "Start Organizing" menu to start creating and targeting your report.
+Choose Create Report from the People tab of the Start Organizing menu to start creating and targeting your report.

 The reports targeting create page uses almost the exact same format as the email targeting create page.

 First, choose the email list you'd like to pull a report on from the drop down menu at the top.
 Your choices will be your personal email list (which includes all of the activists you collected through forms you created and/or your referral codes) and any group email lists that you are an administrator of.
 (Groups are explained more here.)

 Choosing a list targets your email to that entire list.
 You then have the option of cutting down your targeted universe further by including or excluding different sets of activists on your list below.